-We will be subject to financial market risks, including changes in interest rates.
+We are subject to financial market risks, including changes in interest rates.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
-As of June 30, 2015, all of our assets are in cash or cash equivalents.
+As of September 30, 2015, all of our investments include variable rates or variable rates with a floor.